stoneneedle/support-chat-ts/README.md

 ## Ideas for Future Improvement
 Numerous ways of expanding the chat could follow PJJ's original design.
 This new system would provide additional speed and decreased time in network access for each feature.

+1. User Profile Creation: Registered users can make a user profile accessible when their icon link is clicked.
 1. Message Board: A Bulletin Board System (BBS)-like system for displaying long term updates and announcements is possible.
 1. Admin Panel: A view for adding/removing users, kicking/banning interface, etc. This would also include a way of seeing when a given user was last active, and based on varying time periods, understand which users have gone inactive.
 1. Admin Chat Customization Panel: A view allowing admins to customize chat refresh speed, message of the day (MOTD), default icons, and other aesthetic and functional aspects of their chat rooms.